Azure/azure-saas/src/Saas.Identity/Saas.Permissions/readme.md

 Adding your public IP address is essential for your local development environment to be able to run.
 By default the configuration of the SQL Server only allow network access from IP addresses of services running *inside* the Azure environment.
 This default network security setting is great for production, however since your local development environment is not very likely to be running from within the Azure environment, this firewall restriction gets in the way.

-> Tip: You may want to work on you project from multiple locations and development environments, in which case you will need to make changes to the firewall rules of Azure SQL Server, allowing these additional public IPs to access the database.
+> *Tip*: You may want to work on you project from multiple locations and development environments, in which case you will need to make changes to the firewall rules of Azure SQL Server, allowing these additional public IPs to access the database.
->

 To add additional public IP addresses to the Azure SQL Service firewall rule, please do the following: